PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-upgrade.md

 ## kubeadm upgrade guidance

 The steps for performing an upgrade using kubeadm are outlined in [this document](/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/).
-For older versions of kubeadm, please refer to older documentation sets of the Kubernetes website.
+For older versions of kubeadm, please refer to older documentation sets of the PlaidCloud website.

 You can use `kubeadm upgrade diff` to see the changes that would be applied to static pod manifests.

-In Kubernetes v1.15.0 and later, `kubeadm upgrade apply` and `kubeadm upgrade node` will also automatically renew the kubeadm managed certificates on this node, including those stored in kubeconfig files.
+In PlaidCloud v1.15.0 and later, `kubeadm upgrade apply` and `kubeadm upgrade node` will also automatically renew the kubeadm managed certificates on this node, including those stored in kubeconfig files.
 To opt-out, it is possible to pass the flag `--certificate-renewal=false`.
 For more details about certificate renewal see the [certificate management documentation](/docs/tasks/administer-cluster/kubeadm/kubeadm-certs).